ultraJeff/containers-and-ocp-workshop/container-tools.md

 podman ps -a
 ```

 Now, let's move on to some features that differentiates Podman from Docker.
 Specifically, let's cover the two most popular reasons - Podman runs without a daemon (daemonless) and without root (rootless).
-Podman is an interactive command more like bash, and like bash it can be run as a regular user (aka. rootless).
+Podman is an interactive command more like bash, and like bash it can be run as a regular user (a.k.a. rootless).

 <!-- The container host we are working with already has a user called RHEL, so let's switch over to it.
 Note, we set a couple of environment variables manually because we're using the switch user command.
 These would normally be set at login: